ppuustin/py-util/README.md

 ==============

 This is a collection of miscellaneous python utilities.
-A collection of examples for different purposes.
+A collection of examples for different purposes and then some.
+Do not expect that the things are organized here.

 Misc git commands: